pdp10/sbpipe/docs/source/user_manual.md

 - Save the report in the same folder with the same name as the model but replacing the extension .cps with .csv.

-#### Pipelines using R / Python
+#### Pipelines using R, Python, or Java

 **pipeline: simulation**

-- The R model must be a functional.
-- The model output must be saved to a file with Time as first column.
-This file must be the model name with csv or txt extension.
-Fields must be separated by TAB, and row names must be discarded.

-#### Pipelines using Java

-**pipeline: simulation**

-- The Java model must be a functional and invokable as a Jar file.
+- The program must be a functional and invokable via _Rscript_, _python_, or _java -jar_, respectively.
-- The Jar file must include a manifest.mf in it (it must be possible to invoke the jar file without having to specify the main class).
+- The Jar file for Java models must include a manifest.mf specifying the main class.
-- The Jar program must receive the file name of the report file as input parameter.
+- The program must receive the report file name as input argument (see examples in $SBPIPE/tests/).
-- The Jar program must save the model output to file with Time as first column.
-The fields in this file must be separated by TAB, and row names must be discarded.
+- The program must save the report to file including the _Time_ column.
+Report fields must be separated by TAB, and row names must be discarded.

 ### Running SB pipe